sunsetkookaburra/bitbin/README.md

 > Garbage In, Garbage Out!

-Binary data encoding and decoding in a convenient TypeScript library.
+Encode and decode binary data formats using TypeScript and the Web Streams API.

 ## Available Data Types